felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 was not my original intent.
 Radiant Silvergun is now the crown jewel of my collection 3.0, as it rightly deserves.

+{{< figure src="/img/hoarding-project/my-radiant-silvergun.jpg" position="center" caption="Regardless of its price, this game is special to me.
+It represents my video collecting journey." >}}

 # Final thoughts

 I feel freer than I have ever felt before in regards to my possessions and my personal space.
 I feel more in